dongnaebi/vue3-SSR-starter/README.md

 }
 ```
 #### request
-provide a axios instance to fetch data in server and client:
+Provide an axios instance to fetch data in server and client:
 ```javascript
 import { useRequest } from '../hooks/app'
 async function setup () {